Air Cylinders

 Multiple Bore Cylinders

-Have two or more boxes and pistons combined or stacked in the same cylinder.
+Contain two or more pistons and boxes stacked in the same cylinder.

 Multiple-Position Cylinders

-Double-acting cylinders that consist of two cylinders with the same diameter.
-Multiple-position cylinders provide three or more end positions, as opposed to the normal two provided by other double-acting cylinders.
+Double-acting cylinders that provide three or more end positions, unlike the typical two provided by standard double-acting cylinders.

-Cylinders in which the piston rod, ram or plunger and the relative rotation of the cylinder housing and piston are set.
+Cylinders in which the piston rod, ram, or plunger and the cylinder housing remain fixed, preventing rotation.

 Pancake Cylinders

-Have shorter lengths and larger diameters than other cylinders.
+Feature shorter lengths and larger diameters compared to other cylinders.

 Pneumatic Cylinders

-Consist of a piston, a lower and upper port and an expansion chamber.
+Comprise a piston, upper and lower ports, and an expansion chamber.

 Reverse Single Acting Air Cylinders

-Similar to single acting air cylinders, but the port is located on the opposite end in order to provide power on the retraction (or “pull”) stroke.
+Similar to single-acting cylinders, but with a port located at the opposite end to provide power on the retraction (pull) stroke.

 Rectangular Cylinders